Speakers March 8 2018

 Increased collection and reuse of electronics

 The ELAN project is aimed at increasing collection and re-use of electronic and electrical devices in Sweden.
-Focus is on the following products; TV, Laptops, Computer screens, Fridge/Freezers, Mobile phones and Washing machines.
+Focus is on the following products; TVs, laptops, computer screens, fridge/freezers, mobile phones and washing machines.

 First, a survey was conducted to map the current status on re-use activities and what can be done to improve and increase re-use.
 Then, a number of measures were selected and tested in order to determine their potential to increase either the collection or/and the re-use of WEEE.

 Senior Project Manager, IVL Swedish Environmental Research Institute